the-turing-way/the-turing-way/chapters/continuous_integration.md

 # Continuous integration

-- What is continuous integration, delivery and deployment (not all that relevant for research)
+- What is continuous integration, delivery and deployment (not all that relevant for research) outline these fairly well.
 - Why to use them in a research project
   - If multiple people are doing research using their own copy of some code then it's harder to combine work the longer you leave it.
   - Keeping everyone up to date means they can take advantage of improvements made by others earlier